choria-io/website/docs/content/configuration/pki/ca/_index.md

 This guide will cover the following:

- * Creating a *Example Root CA* that is used to sign a per datacenter intermediate CA
+ * Creating a *Example Root CA* that is used to sign a per datacentre intermediate CA
- * Creating a *London CA* and a *New York CA* that issues certificates in each datacenter
+ * Creating a *London CA* and a *New York CA* that issues certificates in each datacentre
- * Create user certificates in each datacenter and configure Choria CLI
+ * Create user certificates in each datacentre and configure Choria CLI
- * Configure individual servers in each data center
+ * Configure individual servers in each datacentre

 What this guide will not cover: